Listen to an audio file of this tool.

 - Engage in further practice.
 Create more opportunities to practice when all is calm.

 - Apply logical consequences when needed.
 Logical consequences should come soon after the negative behavior and need to be provided in a way that maintains a healthy relationship.
 Rather than punishment, a consequence is about supporting the learning process.
-First, get your own emotions in check.
-Not only is this good modeling, when your emotions are in check you are able to provide logical consequences that fit the behavior.
+First, get your own feelings in check.
+Not only is this good modeling, when your feelings are in check you are able to provide logical consequences that fit the behavior.
 Second, invite your child/teen into a discussion about the expectations established in Step 2.
 Third, if you feel that your child/teen is not holding up their end of the bargain (unless it is a matter of them not knowing how), then apply a logical consequence as a teachable moment.

 Step 5.
 Recognize Effort and Quality to Foster Motivation

 - Notice!
 It may seem obvious but it’s easy not to notice when all is moving along smoothly.
 When your child/teen is telling you the truth when they make a mistake or a poor choice, a short, specific call out is all that’s needed.
-“I notice you told me when you forgot your laptop at school.
+“I noticed you told me when you forgot your laptop at school.
 I appreciate you telling me.”

 - Recognize small steps along the way.
 Don’t wait for the big accomplishments in order to recognize.
 Remember that your recognition can work as a tool to promote more positive behaviors.
 They need to happen along the way.
 Find small ways your child/teen is making an effort, and let them know you see them.